Toloka/docs/en/guide/concepts/train.md

 The training pool contains only [training tasks](../../glossary.md#training-task).
 Tasks in the training pool aren't paid for.

+The training pool doesn't have its own filters.
+The Toloker requirements are the same as in the main pool.

 {% note info %}

 If the training pool functionality doesn't meet your needs, create a main pool and set the pool type to [**Training**](../../glossary.md#training).